ultrabug/mkdocs-static-i18n/README.md

 If you want to see how it looks, [check out the demo documentation here](https://ultrabug.github.io/mkdocs-static-i18n/).

+*Like what you :eyes:?
+Give it a :star:!*

 ## Language detection logic

 This plugin is made to be as simple as possible and will generate a default version of your website + one per configured language on the `<language>/` path.